tordans/maproulette-backend/README.md

 [The wiki for this repo](https://github.com/maproulette/maproulette2/wiki) has some information on creating challenges

-See also [docs/api.md](docs/api.md) for current API documentation (not guaranteed to be stable yet).
+See also the Swagger API documentation.
+You can view the documentation by clicking on the "API Documentation" link on the bottom right hand corner of the MapRoulette site.

 ## Contact